-4.1.1.
-Data protection compliance forms part of our annual assurance to the Fire Authority.

-- 4.1.2.
-The Information Governance Group and Information Assurance & ICT Steering Board monitor information risk and compliance on a regular basis. - 4.1.3.
-Internal auditors will audit our Information Governance processes in line with the Information Governance Framework audit plan.
-There is a key performance indicator (KPI) on Data Protection at the quarterly Governance, Finance and Audit Committee.
+- 4.1.1.
+Data protection compliance forms part of our annual assurance to the Fire Authority. - 4.1.2.
+The Information Governance Group and Digital Data and Technology (DDaT) Board monitor information risk and compliance on a regular basis.

 4.2.
 Learning and Development